sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 In setup part, I will create a new project for extension, then add a command and an options page to it.
 I'm using Visual Studio 2019 version 16.1.4, but it should work on 2017 too.
 Also, make sure to install the `Visual Studio extension development` workload under `Other Toolsets` in the Visual Studio installer.

 I'll quickly go over setup since it's not the focus of the blog.
-You can find more information about extension development [here](https://michaelscodingspot.com/visual-studio-2017-extension-development-tutorial-part-1/).
+You can find more information about extension development in [this series](https://michaelscodingspot.com/visual-studio-2017-extension-development-tutorial-part-1/).
 For commands [here](https://docs.microsoft.com/en-us/visualstudio/extensibility/extending-menus-and-commands?view=vs-2019) and [here](https://docs.microsoft.com/en-us/visualstudio/misc/menucommands-vs-olemenucommands?view=vs-2015&viewFallbackFrom=vs-2019).
 And for options page [here](https://docs.microsoft.com/en-us/visualstudio/extensibility/creating-an-options-page?view=vs-2019) and [here](http://istvannovak.net/2017/01/17/vsx-reloaded-part-6-creating-options-pages/).

 First create a new project with the template of `VSIX Project` (VSIX stands for Visual Studio extension installer, the project's output will be an installer of the extension).
 The project should have a cs file for the package class and a manifest file.
 You can customize your extension's name, version, description and many more in the manifest file.